DavidFonsecaG/DavidFonsecaG/README.md

 🔭 I’m currently working on OpenCore Beta Testing team, supporting the development of open science learning modules in collaboration with Columbia University and Nasa.

-⚡ I recently collaborated in a Jupyter Notebook project that explores the shift in music popularity and genres in the USA during election years, analyzing Spotify data from 2016 to 2023.
+⚡ I recently collaborated in a Jupyter Notebook project that explores the shift in music popularity and genres in the USA during election years.
 Check it out [here](https://github.com/DavidFonsecaG/Open-Science-101/tree/main/Group-Projects/Music%20Trends%20During%20Election%20Cycles%20-%20Spotify).

 🌱 I’m currently learning Machine Learning.